Set and forget

 Firstly, I needed to create a budget.
 I loosely used the 'Barefoot Investor' (financial adviser and author Scott Pape) strategy of three buckets: "Blow, mojo and grow".
 It's where you allocate a certain percentage of your pay to bills, to a back-up/emergency fund, and to a wealth creation fund.
 I decided a reasonable amount to set aside every week for a home deposit is $150 – in my 'grow' bucket.

 Secondly, I needed to open another account.
 I chose a high-interest saver with Rams.
-I used CHOICE's Compare, Ditch and Switch website which gave me a rundown of the best no-fee high interest savings accounts.
 I simply applied online and about 10 minutes later my 'home saver' was ready.
 Because it's completely separate from my every day ING spending and the money gets automatically deducted from my pay, it's easy to forget I even have it.

 To be honest, I don't have a goal of when, exactly, I'd like to buy a house or apartment.
 Sydney's rising property prices are a hot topic in the media and for many 20-somethings like me the thought of entering the housing market is daunting and seemingly impossible.